 The Executive Team monitors matters including:

-- The need for changes to the strategy, the status of competitors and market trends - The implementation of the budget and operating plans, the functionality of core processes
+- Needs for changes in strategy, competitive situation and market trends - Implementation of the budget and operating plans, functionality of core processes

 The Executive Team convenes regularly at least twice a month.
 Additional meetings are organised when necessary.